DisposableCat/devilscreens/README.md

 # DevilScreens
 Idle screens are the Devil's playthings.
 This is a simple, configurable multimonitor slideshow that will allow you to run fullscreen slideshows of whatever you want on your idle monitors.
 Playback is controllable - pause/next/previous/open file.
+Buttons auto-hide when you're not moused over the screen they're on.

 Requirements
 ------------